khoutz182/hobby-log/misc/resume.typ

   timeline: "February 2021 - January 2022",
 )[
   - Technical lead of the payments team: mentor, scope requirements, work with other teams, and planned sprints in order to launch payment processors for the whitelabel platform
-  - Added 3 currencies and 2 payment processor available to the payment page, allowing more transactions in more regions ]
+  - Added 3 currencies and 2 payment processor available to the payment page, enabling transactions in more regions ]

 #resume-entry(